vtexdocs/dev-portal-content/docs/release-notes/react-builder-in-vtex-io-now-in-open-beta.md

 This is no longer required, as **we officially move our React builder to open beta status**.
 You can take advantage of this autonomy to further customize and improve your storefront experience using the [React](https://reactjs.org/) technology.

 > ⚠️ **This change applies only to the React builder**.
 We continue to require that you fill in the [Application form for development](https://developers.vtex.com/docs/guides/vtex-io-documentation-filling-the-application-form-for-development) and wait for our approval if your project depends on builders that are still in closed beta.
-This includes, for example, back-end integrations using Node.js and GraphQL.
+This includes, for example, backend integrations using Node.js and GraphQL.

 > ℹ️ Check out our documentation on [best practices for storefront component development](https://developers.vtex.com/docs/guides/vtex-io-documentation-developing-custom-storefront-components)!